Stacked-Org/stacked-docs/docs/basics-in-depth/services.md

 In your AppService class, the `ArtistService`, what you'll do is:

-- Locate the services required through the `locator`
+- Locate the services required through the `locator` _Service location doc coming soon!_
 - Use their singular functionalities to orchestrate the business logic

 In code this translates to the following